VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 <figure><img src="../../.gitbook/assets/prime_token_converter.png" alt="Integration of the SingleTokenConverter contracts with the Prime contracts"><figcaption></figcaption></figure>

-More information about Income collection and distribution can be found [here](../../whats-new/automatic-income-allocation.md).
+More information about income collection and distribution can be found [here](../../whats-new/automatic-income-allocation.md).

 ## Update cap multipliers and alpha